Manuals

 Compile assets

-The first step is to run aapt2 to prepare files for use by the bundle tool.
+The first step is to run aapt2 to compile the assets used in an asset pack.
 The aapt2 command takes an AndroidManifest.xml and a folder of assets as input and outputs processed files to an output folder.
-When used as shown below aapt2 will copy the assets and write a binary version of the AndroidManifest.xml to the output folder.
-The command will also produce a resources.pb but this is not needed for assets packs.

 The AndroidManifest.xml configures the asset pack’s identifier and delivery mode: